-Under this scenario, 10 rt-VBR connections are always active (5 uplink, 5 downlink) in the system, while pairs of nrt-VBR connections (1 uplink, 1 downlink) are added gradually.
+Under this scenario, 10 real-time VBR connections are always active (5 uplink, 5 downlink) in the system, while pairs of non-real-time VBR connections (1 uplink, 1 downlink) are added gradually.

 From the definition of FCFS, it is clear that it does not distinguish the connections according to their delay constraints.
-Accordingly, it treats real-time and non-real-time connections equally, resulting in almost equal values for the mean delay (Fig. 11).
+Accordingly, it treats real-time and non-real-time connections equally, resulting in almost equal values for the mean delay (Figure 11).
 PRADOS, on the other hand, services requests from real-time connections faster than those from non-real-time connections, since the latter can tolerate longer delays.
-This prioritive treatment of PRA-DOS for real-time connections results in lower mean delay than that of FCFS.
-The price to pay is an increase in the mean delay for non-real-time connections for PRA-DOS compared to FCFS.
-Nevertheless, this cannot be considered a drawback of the algorithm, since non-realtime service classes have, in general, loose delay constraints.
+This prioritive treatment of PRADOS for the real-time connections results in lower mean delay compared to that of FCFS.
+The price to pay is an increase in the mean delay for non-real-time connections for PRADOS, compared to FCFS.
+Nevertheless, this cannot be considered as a drawback of the algorithm, since non-real-time service classes have, in general, loose delay constraints.

 Figure 12 plots the loss probabilities for both connection types versus the number of non-real-time connections.
-Owing to their large CDT, non-real-time connections experience a much lower loss probability than real-time connections in both allocating schemes.
+Owing to their large CDT, non-real-time connections experience a much lower loss probability, compared to real-time connections, in both allocating schemes.
 Furthermore, observe that losses for non-real-time ATM cells start only at heavy loads.
-Comparing the two algorithms, we see in Figure 12 that losses for real-time connections in FCFS are higher than those in PRADOS, whereas the non-realtime connections experience fewer losses in FCFS.
+Comparing the two algorithms, we see in Figure 12 that losses for real-time connections in FCFS are higher than those in PRADOS, whereas the nonreal-time connections experience less losses in FCFS.
 This is as expected since PRADOS treats real-time connections with greater priority and takes into account their stricter delay constraints.